barryclark/jekyll-now/_posts/2017-8-2-Learning-Ajax-and-Youtube-Api.md

 In this Thankful challenge what first appears to be something you could just do on youTube.
-As it turns out it was  great learning experience, about how to use jQuery & AJAX  and get Data from an API.
+As it turns out it was  great learning experience, about how to use jQuery & AJAX  to get Data from an API.

 The requirements of the challenge are: